jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 # h2aFreeplane_pdf-highlightedText_to_Freeplane_synch
 Freeplane script to organise highlighted text and notes from pdf files as Freeplane mindmap.
 This is very helpful to organise the information from many pdfs (usually spread and hidden in many annotations) as a mindmap, similar to Docear.

 # Currently in testing state!
 This will probably take up entire 2024 to be certain h2aFreeplane is reliable.
-When testing is done an official "Release" will be available.
+When testing is done and the implementation is cleaned and documented, an official "Release" will be available.
+# Testing status (14.02.2024): ~240 pdfs, ~7000 annotations

 ## What it does
 Starting from pdf-files of publications, books, etc. with highlighted text and notes, the Freeplane groovy script, with help of Python executables, extracts highlighted texts and notes from the pdf and enters it as nodes into Freeplane.
 The nodes in Freeplane can automatically be synchronised with the PDF, so all changes done in Freeplane to the annotations are written back into the PDF and vice versa.
 This is similar to the PDF handling capabilities of Docear.